-Search this view is the default experience.
-When you enter text in the Search this view box, the system searches the current view.
+Filter by keyword is the default experience.
+When you enter text in the Filter by keyword box, the system filters the current view.
 It displays the results in the same columns that are used in the current view.

-If your administrator has turned on quick find, then the search box shows Quick find instead of Search this view.
-When you enter text in the Quick find box, the system searches the table's quick find view.
+If your administrator has turned on quick find, then the search box shows Quick find.
+When you enter text in the Quick find box, the system filters the table's quick find view.
 It displays the results in the columns of the quick find view rather than the current view.